Filipino shamans: Sorcery

 Some shamans were believed to be able to control the physical world through incantations, talismans, potions, or their spirit intermediaries.
 Healers are more strongly associated with sorcerers than mediums.
 In most cases, a healer is also a sorcerer.
 In order to cure or counteract sorcerous illnesses, healers must themselves know sorcery.
 This relationship is most apparent in Siquijor Island, where healer-sorcerers are still common.

-In some cultures like the Manobo people, shamans are entirely differentiated from sorcerers.
-Shamans deal with the spirit world and supernatural beings but do not have magical powers of their own; while sorcerers were regarded as human beings with powers gained from magical spells or objects.
+In some cultures, like the Manobo people, shamans are entirely differentiated from sorcerers.
+Shamans deal with the spirit world and supernatural beings but do not have magical powers of their own, while sorcerers are regarded as human beings with powers gained from magical spells or objects.
 Illnesses believed to be caused by sorcery are treated differently from illnesses caused by spirits.
 The former are treated with counter-spells, simple antidotes, and physical healing; while the latter requires the intervention or dialogue with the spirits and thus a shaman ritual.

 In contrast, in Visayan societies, the most powerful shamans were sorcerers known as dalagangan (also dalongdongan or busalian).
 They could purportedly command the elements through magic spells and the strength of their kalag (or dungan) which was equated with "[spiritual] power".
 Their alleged powers include conjuring fire or water, flight, shape-shifting, invisibility, invulnerability, and the ability to call down disasters.
 The dios-dios leaders of the Visayan peasant revolts in the late 19th century often claimed to possess these kinds of powers.
 A more common use of the power to command elements is rainmaking.
 A notable example was Estrella Bangotbanwa, a Karay-a ma-aram from southern Iloilo.
 According to local legend, she alleviated a three-year drought by performing a ritual that summoned a rainstorm.

-Sorcery was not restricted to shamans, but were also a common claim for leaders and warrior-heroes.
-In the pre-Islamic Maranao society depicted in the Darangen epic poem, heroes are born with "twin spirits" (tonong in Maranao) that grant them superhuman abilities.
-King Awilawil o Ndaw of the kingdom of Kaibat a Kadaan for example, has a tonong named Salindagaw Masingir that can take the aspect of typhoons, floods, and pillars of fire; while King Dalondong a Mimbantas of the kingdom of Gindolongan Marogong has a tonong named Mabokelod a Romba which took the form of a giant crocodile.
+Sorcery was not restricted to shamans, but was also a common claim for leaders and warrior-heroes.
+In the pre-Islamic Maranao society depicted in the Darangen epic poem, heroes are born with "twin spirits" (tonong) that grant them superhuman abilities.
+King Awilawil o Ndaw of the kingdom of Kaibat a Kadaan, for example, has a tonong named Salindagaw Masingir that can take the aspect of typhoons, floods, and pillars of fire; while King Dalondong a Mimbantas of the kingdom of Gindolongan Marogong, has a tonong named Mabokelod, a tonong which takes the form of a giant crocodile.

 Talismans and potions

-Numerous types of shamans use different kinds of items in their work, such as talismans or charms known as agimat or anting-anting, curse deflectors such as buntot pagi, and sacred oil concoctions, among many other objects.
+Shamans can use multiple kinds of items in their work, such as talismans or charms known as agimat or anting-anting, curse deflectors (such as buntot pagi), and sacred oil concoctions, amongst others.